Presentation of the Nutrition Facts Table

-In a bilingual NFT, the order of languages may be reversed from the order shown in the applicable figure in the Directory of Nutrition Facts Table Formats (i.e., French before English) [B.01.450(6), FDR].
+In a bilingual NFt, the order of languages may be reversed from the order shown in the applicable figure in the Directory of Nutrition Facts Table Formats (i.e., French before English) [B.01.450(6), FDR].

 However, with multi-sided containers where the angles are obtuse and a consumer can easily visually follow the labelling information across the angles, two or more panels may be considered a continuous surface of the ADS.
 For example, on an eight-sided Tetra Pak container, three panels may be considered one continuous surface of ADS (see image below).
 (Note: This image is used solely to illustrate this concept; however it does not meet all current regulatory requirements).
 The sides of cylindrical containers are considered to be one continuous surface.

-When there are two separate English and French NFTs, both must be placed either on the same continuous surface or on two separate continuous surfaces of the same size and prominence.
-When there is a single NFT, whether bilingual, unilingual English or unilingual French, it must appear in its entirety on one continuous surface.
+When there are two separate English and French Nutrition Facts tables, both must be placed either on the same continuous surface or on two separate continuous surfaces of the same size and prominence.
+When there is a single NFt, whether bilingual, unilingual English or unilingual French, it must appear in its entirety on one continuous surface.

-When there is insufficient space, the NFT may be oriented in another manner (e.g., the standard format may be tipped on its side, as displayed in the example below), provided there is sufficient space to do so and the food contained in the package will not leak out or be damaged when the package is turned to view the NFT [B.01.452(2), FDR].
+When there is insufficient space, the NFt may be oriented in another manner (e.g., the Standard Format may be tipped on its side, as displayed in the example below), provided there is sufficient space to do so and the food contained in the package will not leak out or be damaged when the package is turned to view the NFt [B.01.452(2), FDR].
 (Note: This image is used solely to illustrate this concept; however it does not meet all current regulatory requirements).

 For information on the acceptable locations on a package for nutrition information, please refer to the Location Requirements section of the Legibility and Location page.

-The NFT must be on an exterior facing surface at the time of sale, where the consumer can see the information, unless it is eligible for one of the alternate methods of presentation.
+The NFt must be on an exterior facing surface at the time of sale, where the consumer can see the information, unless it is eligible for one of the alternate methods of presentation.
 It may not be hidden on an interior facing surface as shown in the image above.
 (Note: This image is used solely to illustrate this concept; however it does not meet all current regulatory requirements).
-Since the product is sold as one unit, a NFT is not required on each cup.
+Since the product is sold as one unit, a NFt is not required on each cup.
 However, if the individual packages are ever sold singly, directly to the consumer, they would have to be labelled.

-All versions of the NFT must be set out in accordance with the format specified in the applicable figures in the Nutrition Facts Table Formats section.
+All versions of the NFt must be set out in accordance with the format specified in the applicable figures in the Nutrition Facts Table Formats section.
 The core nutrients must always be declared in the order and in the units shown in the applicable format.
 Vitamins and minerals (other than sodium, potassium, calcium and iron, which are core nutrients) are usually declared in the bottom part of the table.
 For order of presentation of additional nutrients, refer to Additional Nutrition Information section in Information within the Nutrition Facts Table, and to the Additional Information in the Nutrition Facts Table section in Foods Intended Solely for Infants Six Months of Age or Older but Less Than One Year of Age.